 Our final destination inside Madaba was the Madaba Museum.
 This was our first unpleasant interaction in Jordan, where the man at the ticket office tried to sell us tickets to three locations, one being the Madaba Archaeological Park.
 When we told him we had already been and that we had tipped the man, he told us that he would open up the museum for us – unofficially – and take us around.
 He then took his place as impromptu tour guide, interrupting my mother when she would read from the book, stating “I am tour guide” but saying nothing more than “this is original.”
 I was unable to fully enjoy the museum because of his demeanour and, in fact, was rushing a little to get out.
 There were, however, some mildly interesting displays of pottery and folk art.
 For me, the most interesting part was the small room that showed the different traditional attire of people from around Jordan.
 We all left feeling that our experience had been marred a little bit by his behaviour, and I was especially offended by the fact that he had stroked my mother’s cheek and tried to grope her.

 However, the day ended well, with a short drive and walk to Mount Nebo, where we looked at the view over the Palestinian West Bank and Israel.
-Unfortunately there was some fog, but we enjoyed ourselves and met a very nice young man and his wife who spoke to us a little bit about Jordan and their lives here.
+Unfortunately there was some fog, but we enjoyed ourselves.
 We then watched the sunset from our car in a parking lot near Mount Nebo that was littered with broken glass.
 There were a number of Jordanian families watching the sunset and making small barbecues, but we remained in the car so my parents could enjoy a beer without causing offense.

 We ate in a charming little restaurant, Adonis, where the mezze was very good and the brick walls made for a lovely atmosphere.
-It was really a wonderful end to a wonderful day.
+It was a beautiful end to a wonderful day.

 The following morning, we were up bright and early to hop into our car and head to Petra.
 We decided to take a slightly longer route, via the Desert Highway instead of the King’s Highway, to see a little bit more of the country.
 As we almost always do on our holidays, we parked our car over an incredible view of some gorges and sat down for a little picnic.
 Unlike in Indonesia, there were some children nearby who left us alone to enjoy our meal, which was very pleasant.
 The one visitor we received was merely curious and wanted to know where we were from, but he quickly left.

 The road wound through Wadi Jadid, Wadi Hidan, Wadi Mujib, Wadi bin-Hamad, Wadi Hassa, the Dana Nature Reserve and Wadi Ghuweir.
 The views were stupendous, but we didn’t stop very often as we wanted to arrive in Petra at a decent hour.
-At one of our stops, a man kindly came offering us Bedouin tea flavoured with cinnamon and cardamom, and his brother (the owner of the Grand Canyon who we are sure he called) drove up and began speaking to us.
-He was a very sweet, friendly, funny guy who ensured that his brother continued to ply us with tea and coffee and provided us with some very entertaining conversation.
-By the end, he insisted that I pick a bracelet that he claimed was made by disabled people from a community nearby, but I pointed out that it had a Chinese stamp in it.
+At one of our stops, a man offered us Bedouin tea flavoured with cinnamon and cardamom, and his brother drove up and began speaking to us.
+He was a very friendly and funny guy who ensured that his brother continued to ply us with tea and coffee and provided us with some very entertaining conversation.
+By the end, he insisted that I pick a bracelet that he claimed was made by disabled people from a community nearby.
+I pointed out that it had a Chinese stamp in it.
 “No, the stamp must be from the mould!
 It’s real silver made by disabled people!” he insisted.
 “It’s not Chinese, it’s Arabic!” my mother affirmed (although I remained skeptical), so we ended up paying a whopping 15 Jordanian dinars for the bracelet and the tea.
 Of course, when we arrived at our hotel in Wadi Musa (near Petra) and checked, it was a Chinese stamp and there was no silver stamp.
 However, despite being ripped off there were no hard feelings – it was a learning experience and everything happened with a big smile.

 In Wadi Musa, we moved into a large room at the Petra Moon hotel and watched the sunset from the roof.
 We then ambled to the near-by restaurant strip looking for somewhere to eat and were sorely disappointed.
-We sat first at the Sandstone Restaurant, but we couldn’t stay because the tables and the menu were so filthy.
-We finally settled on The Red Cave, where the atmosphere seemed nicest and the menu seemed to have the most interesting vegetarian options.
-However, food was mediocre and the price was higher than in Madaba.
+The food was mediocre and the prices were higher than in Madaba.

 This morning, we were up bright and early and headed down to the entrance of Petra at 9:00am.
 We bought 3-day tickets and walked through the Siq, which was magnificent, to the Treasury.
 Walking down through the gorges took our breath away and we couldn’t stop exclaiming about the colours of the stone and snapping one-hundred-and-one photos of the same rock.
 Seeing the Treasury for the first time was awe-inspiring, and we craned our necks to get pictures that showed the entire structure in an attempt to capture its magnificence.
 We then headed around the Treasury past numerous tombs with magnificent facades and up a slightly strenuous route to the High Place of Sacrifice.
 The view from above was breathtaking, with vistas across the mountains and most of Petra and from where we could see numerous facades that we probably will not manage to visit.